-This course introduces the basic principles of Open Flow yoga in four longer yoga classes, taught by Birgitte in her home studio at Sluseholmen.
-Maximum 10 participants on this course.
+This course introduces Open Flow yoga in four longer yoga classes, taught by Birgitte in her home studio at Sluseholmen.
+Maximum 10 participants.
 The course is booked as a whole to make sure the group progresses together, it will not be possible to drop in.

 Time: Fridays 10.00-11.45 (NB: Each class is 1 hour and 45 minutes)

 Dates: January 17th, 24th, 31st and February 7th.

 Booking: Send an email to Birgitte email@example.com and Mobile pay to 15296 (Please write your name + the name and start date of the course when paying) Payment by electronic invoice and bank transfer can also be arranged.
 Booking by payment only, just like when you buy a ticket to a concert.
 No refunds, no transfers to other courses, no reservation without payment and no exceptions.

 Open flow yoga is a practice of embodied self enquiry, getting to know yourself through sensitive movement.
 You may experience over time that your body moves with more delight, grace and ease, some would call this functional strength and mobility.
 If you have been under stress you may also feel that the practice builds more resilience as your nervous system finds its way back into a more balanced stress response.
 You may even gain insights into your own nature that makes you feel like you have made some kind of progress in yoga.
 However, these are not goals set by the teacher but more like side effects of your own process.
 To the teacher you arrive to class perfect, complete and whole as you are.
 The teachers job is not to provide answers but to ask good questions that spark your own curiosity and exploration.